AMReX-Astro/Castro/sphinx_docs/source/CastroSoftware.rst

 The current StateData names Castro carries are:

--  : this is the NUM_STATE hydrodynamics
+-  State_Type : this is the NUM_STATE hydrodynamics
-   components that make up the conserved hydrodynamics state (usually referred to as :math:`{\bf U}` in these notes.
+   components that make up the conserved hydrodynamics state (usually referred to as :math:`\Ub` in these notes.
 But note that this does not include the radiation energy density.

-   In Fortran, the components of a FAB derived from State_Type is indexed using the integer keys defined in and stored in , e.g., URHO, UMX,
+   In Fortran, the components of a FAB derived from State_Type is indexed using the integer keys defined in Castro_nd.F90 and stored in meth_params_module, e.g., URHO, UMX, UMY, ...
-   UMY, ...

    Note: regardless of dimensionality, we always carry around all